Sankeerthika/Week1_AnemiaSense/README.md

-# 🩸 AnemiaSense – Week 1 Submission
+# 🩸 AnemiaSense – Week 1 & Week 2 Submission

 ## 📌 Project Overview
 **AnemiaSense** is a machine learning-based system designed to detect anemia by analyzing key blood parameters such as Hemoglobin, MCV, MCH, and MCHC.